 There are four main types of corns/lesions encountered by podiatrists.
-These include hard, soft, seed and neurovascular lesions.
+These include:

-Corny and callus lesions are both simply an excessive accumulation of dead skin.
+Corns and calluses are simply lesions resulting from an excessive accumulation of dead skin.
 They generally occur on parts of the skin subjected to excessive pressure or irritation.
 Consequently, they may be seen with poor fitting footwear (narrow or tight shoes).

-Callosities may also be seen between toes and on the top of toes, especially when hammer toe deformities exist.
-Callus can also form beneath the soles of the feet as a result of poor alignment of the bones of the feet.
+Calluses may also be seen between toes and on the top of toes, especially when hammer toe (curly toe) deformities exist.
+Calluses can also form beneath the soles of the feet as a result of poor alignment of the bones of the feet.

 The primary cause is generally excessive pressure/or irritation.